dojo/docs/dojo/cache.rst

 .. contents::
    :depth: 2

 A getter and setter method for storing the string content associated with the module and url arguments.
 It is a generic version of the functionality provided by dijit's templatePath method.

+This method's functionality has been superseded by the :ref:`dojo/text! <dojo/text>` plugin.
+The documentation below is left for legacy purposes.

 Introduction